DusanSacha/cockpit-slider/README.md

 1. Clone this repo with `git clone https://github.com/DusanSacha/cockpit-slider`

-2. Setup the dependencies with `npm install`
+2. Setup the dependencies with `npm install` (make sure you are in `cockpit-slider` directory)

-3. Open 'index.html' in your favorite browser
+3. Open `index.html` in your favorite browser

 # License